 Purpose of Form N-565 and Form N-600

-- Certificate of Citizenship is for an individual who acquired citizenship through a U.S. parent.
+- Certificate of Citizenship: For an individual born abroad who acquired citizenship through a U.S. parent

-- Certificate of Naturalization is a document issued as proof that a person obtained U.S. citizenship through naturalization.
+- Certificate of Naturalization: Proof that a person obtained U.S. citizenship through the naturalization process

 - You were born outside the United States to a U.S. citizen parent

-- You automatically became a citizen of the United States after birth, but before you turned 18 years old.
+- You automatically became a citizen of the United States after birth, but before you turned 18 (generally, this occurs through adoption)